swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-continuous-deployment-of-the-model-with-the-cicd-pipeline.md

     Update the Google Service Account and its associated Google Service Account Key to access Google Cloud from the CI/CD pipeline without your own credentials.

-    As a reminder, the key will be stored in your **`~/.config/gcloud`** directory under the name `google-service-account-key.json`.

-    !!! danger

-        You must **never** add and commit this file to your working directory.
-It is a sensitive data that you must keep safe.

     ```sh title="Execute the following command(s) in a terminal"
     # Set the Cloud Storage permissions for the Google Service Account
     gcloud projects add-iam-policy-binding $GCP_PROJECT_ID \